wraithan/resume/docs/index.rst

     My resume is currently *under development*.
 I'll remove this notice once it reaches a stable release ;)

+In a nutshell, I'm:

+* A python / Django / telephony developer.
+* I live in Los Angeles with my awesome wife Sami and dog Scribbles.
+* I love geek humor, loud music, tech books, writing, and open source software.

 #################
 Table of Contents
 #################